eme64/blog/_posts/2026-03-19-VectorAPI-dot-product.md

 }
 ```

-Assuming that our vector can hold 4 elements, the critical chain of additions now is only a 4th as long,
+Assuming a 4-lane vector, the critical addition chain drops to roughly one quarter its original length,
 cutting the latency down by a (theoretical) factor of 4.

 <img width="650" alt="recursive folding" src="https://github.com/user-attachments/assets/741d2af4-ca2e-4fc1-940c-336c0bc03e95" />

 But this solution introduces a new problem: the recursive folding requires multiple assembly instructions
 (recursively splitting and lane-wise adding).
-Before, the latency chain was the bottleneck, now the large number of instructions becomes a throughput bottleneck,
+Previously, the latency chain was the bottleneck.
+Now the large number of instructions becomes a throughput bottleneck,
 the CPU is fully busy executing those recursive folding instructions.

 **Solving the Throughput Problem: Vector Accumulator**